APTrust/dart/README.md

 ## Feature Comparison

-This table shows the list of features in DART 2 and DART 3 Alpha 1.
+DART 3 supports all DART 2 features, plus:

+  * gzipped bags
+  * local preservation of artifacts such as tag files and manifests

+Here's a more complete comparison.
 We will update this list as necessary with each new alpha release of DART 3.

-**Last Updated: March 11, 2024**
+**Last Updated: March 12, 2024**

  **Feature**                                    | **DART 2**   | **DART 3**   | **Notes**
 ------------------------------------------------|--------------|--------------|-------------------------------------------------------------------------------------------